ml-spring-2019/project2/README.md

 Finally, each word in the resulting text is lower-cased.

 ## Trained Features
-The features the Naive Bayes model was trained over are ~ 'federalist_papers/Hamilton'
+The features the Naive Bayes model was trained over are 'federalist_papers/Hamilton' and 'federalist_papers/Madison'.
-~ 'federalist_papers/Madison'.
 Each directory contain known texts from the respective author.
 There are 20 Hamilton text files and 14 Madison text files; we reduced the size of Hamilton text files from 51 to 20 because of simplicity of debugging and quicker runtime.